quicwg/base-drafts/draft-ietf-quic-http.md

 be announced in a field of an extension frame, or in its own value in SETTINGS.)

 Different values for the same parameter can be advertised by each peer.
-For example, a client might be willing to consume very large response headers, while servers are more cautious about request size.
+For example, a client might be willing to consume a very large response header, while servers are more cautious about request size.

 Parameters MUST NOT occur more than once.
 A receiver MAY treat the presence of